-- Maximum operating level (top of the operational volume). - Emergency level (top of the design storage volume). - One-foot vertical increments.
+- Maximum operating level (top of the operational volume). - Emergency level (top of the design storage volume).

 For storages where the contents are not visible and a staff gauge would not be visible, such as below a slatted floor, identify the method for the operator to measure the depth of accumulated waste in the Operation and Maintenance Plan.